melyavy/melyavy/README.md

 ## 👩‍💻 Get to Know Me

 Hi!
-I'm Melya Vebryanti, an undergraduate Data Science student with a strong interest in Data Science and Artificial Intelligence, particularly in the field of Image Processing.
+I'm Melya Vebryanti 👋, an undergraduate Data Science student with a strong interest in Data Science and Artificial Intelligence, particularly in the field of Image Processing.
 I enjoy exploring how deep learning techniques can be applied to solve real-world problems, such as detection and classification.

 Find me at [Linkedin](https://www.linkedin.com/in/melya-vebryanti/).

-See you 👋

 ### Github Statistic
 <p align="left">